ACHC INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Acadia Healthcare Company, Inc. And Encourages Investors To ...

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Acadia Healthcare Company, Inc. ("Acadia Healthcare" or "the Company") (NASDAQ: ACHC ).
-Investors who purchased Acadia Healthcare securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/ACHC .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Acadia Healthcare Company, Inc. (“Acadia Healthcare” or“the Company”) (NASDAQ: ACHC).
+Investors who purchased Acadia Healthcare securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/ACHC .

 Investigation Details